max-wickham/Igloo/README.md

 ## Deployment

-Igloo used a proxy patter for deployments to save on gas costs during deployment.
+Igloo used a proxy pattern for deployments to save on gas costs during deployment.
 In order to deploy a new instance a "factory" and "singleton" address must be provided.
 Existing addresses can be found in this README.

 A forge script is provided to deploy a new proxy instance of the Igloo contract.
 Before running the script export the following environment variables: